oracle-livelabs/apex/apex-professional-common/1-sign-up-apex/1-sign-up-apex.md

 - View the release number on the Workspace home page:

   - Sign in to Oracle APEX.
-The Workspace home page appears.
+The workspace home page appears.
 The current release version is displayed in the bottom right corner.

     ![APEX Home Page](./images/release-number.png " ")

     ![APEX Release Number](./images/release-number2.png " ")

-- View the About APEX page:
+- View the about APEX page:

   - Sign in to Oracle APEX.
-The Workspace home page appears.
+The workspace home page appears.

-  - Click the Help menu at the top of the page and select About.
-The About APEX page appears.
+  - Click the help menu at the top of the page and select **About**.
+The about APEX page appears.

     ![APEX Details](images/version.png)